 Schiphol and its partners are exploring navigation and surveillance systems in vehicles on airside, to reduce the likelihood of runway incursions.

 37. Attempted taxiway take-off

 On 6 September 2019 an aircraft attempted to take off from a taxiway instead of the Zwanenburg Runway.
 A number of measures to prevent this from occurring again were immediately implemented.
 For example, the standard night taxi route has been changed and the location has been identified as a hotspot where pilots and air traffic controllers are required to be extra alert.
-The markings that guide pilots towards the runway have also been made clearer.
-Six structural measures are being implemented in total, including a performance indicator of deviations from standard taxi routes in the dark and an awareness program for flight crew and air traffic controllers.
+The markings that guide pilots towards the runway have also been made clearer and new lightings at runway entries, Runway Guard Lights, have been implemented.
+Also, there was an awareness program for flight crew.
+An awareness program for and air traffic controllers is being developed.

 39. Risk reduction for docking of aircraft

 ISMS partners jointly investigated an incident in which a towed aircraft collided with the passenger bridge on a stand.
 The incident investigation brought a number of potential risk reduction actions to light for further reducing the risk of docking an aircraft, which we investigate further.
 For example we started a study on the quality of radio communication between Apron Control and tow truck drivers.

 Schiphol and its partners are exploring ways to define and maintain a safety quality standard for all organisations working on airside.